Field Studies Summer School

 David Helbich, All One Shape, STUK, 2012.
 Photo: Joeri Thiry

-David Helbich (1973; Berlin) has lived and worked in Brussels, Belgium, since 2002.
+David Helbich (1973, Berlin) has lived and worked in Brussels, Belgium, since 2002.
 He studied composition and philosophy in Amsterdam and Freiburg.
 He works as a sound and performance artist, as a visual and conceptual artist, as well as a conceptual photographer, composer, curator and teacher.
-He has created experimental works for the stage, for print and online media and for public space, like for example in artist books, illustrated scores and photo books, as well as live performances and concerts, sound interventions, audio guides and on social media.
+He has created experimental works for stage, for print and online media, public space, has worked on artist books, illustrated scores and photo books, as well as live performances and concerts, sound interventions, audio guides and realised work on social media.

-His trajectory moves between representational and interactive works, closed pieces and open interventions, between conceptual gestures and actions.
-Many of his works and performances thematise concrete physical and social experiences.
-Here he tries to understand the audience as active individuals and seeks to expand contextually limited spaces.
-A recurring technique is that of self-performance, whereby the audience takes on the roles of both performer and addressee.
+His trajectory moves between representational and interactive works, closed pieces and open interventions, conceptual gestures and actions.
+Many of Helbich‘s works and performances thematise concrete physical and social experiences, repositioning the audience as active and extending the space of performance.
+A recurring technique in this context is ‘self-performance’, whereby the audience takes on the roles of both performer and addressee.

-Helbich's curatorial and editorial projects include a.o. the online platform 1000 Scores.
-Pieces for Here, Now & Later that he founded in 2020 together with Helgard Haug and Cornelius Puschke.
+Helbich’s curatorial and editorial projects include the online platform 1000 Scores – Pieces for Here, Now & Later which he founded in 2020 with Helgard Haug and Cornelius Puschke.